Jsinger03/JS-AI-Fact-Checker-Web-App/module_04.md

 ## AJAX

-[Filter queries](app.mjs) - line 135-143 (this is also linked in the HOF section)

-This, and my other React files, do AJAX with the express backend
+Many of my React files do AJAX with the Express backend

 ## HOF